billkarsh/SpikeGLX/Markdown/UserManual.md

 To allow fetching of peri-event context data the streams are sized to hold the smaller of {8 seconds of data, 40% of your available RAM}.
 We always generate a warning message with the length, like this:
-*"Stream length limited to 8 seconds."* Making it a warning gives it a highlight color in the logs so you'll take notice of it.
+*"History length limited to 8 seconds."* Making it a warning gives it a highlight color in the logs so you'll take notice of it.

 --------